julelang/manual/src/compiler/compiler-optimizations.md

 ### Constant Optimization

+Constant optimization, in short, is the processing of constant expressions that can be evaluated at runtime.
+Since processed constant values ​​represent the direct result, it helps to create code that creates less load at runtime.

+Constant optimization does the following:

-Values ​​that can be evaluated at compile-time, such as literals and constant variables, are evaluated.
+- Values ​​that can be evaluated at compile-time, such as literals and constant variables, are evaluated.
 For example, a `true == false` expression is evaluated at compile-time and handled as `false`.
 This is performed for all valid constant types such as integers, floating-points, and strings.
+- May choose the ternary operator result whenever possible.
+- Indexing of constant strings is evaluated if the indexing is done with a constant expression.
+- Slicing of constant strings is evaluated if the indexes are done with a constant expression.

 ## Optimization Options